Near-Optimal Clustering in Mixture of Markov Chains: INTRODUCTION

-In \textbf{MCC}, two primary and closely intertwined objectives emerge: \textit{learning} the underlying $K$ Markov chain models~\citep{gupta2016mixture,spaeh2023mixture,kausik2023mixture} and \textit{clustering} the observed trajectories according to their generative source~\citep{kausik2023mixture}.
+In \textbf{MMC}, two primary and closely intertwined objectives emerge: \textit{learning} the underlying $K$ Markov chain models~\citep{gupta2016mixture,spaeh2023mixture,kausik2023mixture} and \textit{clustering} the observed trajectories according to their generative source~\citep{kausik2023mixture}.
 Successful clustering can significantly simplify the learning task by allowing for information aggregation within each identified group of trajectories.
 Conversely, while learning each model accurately can indeed facilitate clustering, it is expected to necessitate stringent requirements on the trajectory length $H$, because each trajectory is solely responsible for its own amount of information helpful for clustering.
 Thus, beyond its intrinsic value as an exploratory data analysis technique, accurate clustering can lead to statistically more efficient inference than analyzing each trajectory independently.

-As done in prior clustering literature, one can ask two critical questions regarding clustering in \textbf{MCC}: \emph{(i) What is the fundamental limit on the misclassification rate?} \emph{(ii) Given sufficiently long (but not excessively so) trajectories, is there a \textit{computationally tractable, parameter-free}\footnote{An algorithm that does not require \textit{a-priori} knowledge of problem-dependent parameters.} algorithm whose performance (clustering error rate) matches the lower bound?
+As done in prior clustering literature, one can ask two critical questions: \emph{(i) What is the fundamental limit on the misclassification rate?} \emph{(ii) Given sufficiently large (but not excessively so) trajectories, is there a \textit{computationally tractable} algorithm whose performance (clustering error rate) matches the lower bound?
 What is the requirement on $T$ and $H$?}